Why partner with Shields to create or grow a specialty pharmacy program?

 As a hospital administrator you have three strategic choices when creating a specialty pharmacy – outsource to a contract specialty pharmacy, build the pharmacy yourself or partner with a specialty pharmacy integrator.

 Partnering offers the highest impact in terms of health outcomes, patient retention and financial gains.
-Partnering has also proven the safest model for starting new and quickly accelerating growth of existing pharmacies.
+Partnering has also proven the safest model for accelerating your specialty pharmacy’s time to market.

 - Partnering removes significant risk for Administrators: